Sweet Kitty Bellairs (1930 film): Plot

-Kitty Bellairs (Claudia Dell), a famous flirt of her day, comes to Bath for the season.
+Kitty Bellairs, a famous flirt of her day, comes to Bath for the season.
 Early on in the film she declares that "in spite of her thirty or forty affairs, I've lost not a bit of my virtue."
 Her path is strewn with a number of conquests, including an enamored highwayman, a lord and some others who hang on her every word.
 A highwayman stops her coach as she is on her way to Bath and is immediately raptured by Kitty Bellairs.
-He trades the loot from the passengers for a kiss from Kitty who feels she should "yield" in order to save the life of Lord Varney (Walter Pidgeon), who has gallantly come to defend her honor.
+He trades the loot from the passengers for a kiss from Kitty who feels she should "yield" in order to save the life of Lord Varney, who has gallantly come to defend her honor.

 In spite of this, Lord Varney draws his sword and ends up losing the fight when he loses his sword, upon which the highwayman declares, "Blood is not a pretty sight for tender eyes, Retrieve your sword while I go about my business."
 He proceeds to kiss Kitty who declares she considers herself not to have been kissed at all, upon which the highwayman kisses her several times and slips a ring on her finger leaving her enraptured.
 Lord Varney, however, is in love with Kitty himself but is extremely bashful and shy.
 The film then progresses to the city of Bath, where the inhabitants sing an amusing song about their daily lives, and the proceeds to a dance which Kitty is attending.
-She meets Captain O'Hara (Perry Askam) who declares his love for her.
+She meets Captain O'Hara who declares his love for her.
 When Lord Varney approaches and asks for his dance from Kitty, Captain O'Hara declares that "it 'was' his dance" and whisks her away.
 Lord Varney is approached by his friend who laughs at his shyness.